chaza194/Work-Projects/README.md

 - Make UI pretty.

 ## DBDirectoryMover -
 This is a quick tool that I wrote.
 It will move files from a given directory based on SQL provided.
-I dont see this being usfull to anyone else but at my current place of work.
+I dont see this being useful to anyone else but at my current place of work.

 ### Features
 - Will move files based on provided SQL to new directory.